GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Balance history.
 A line chart of any single account's balance over the chosen period.
 Use this when you're trying to spot where a specific bank account's balance started bleeding.

-The export button on this page downloads the underlying data so you can run your own pivot in Excel if you want to.
+The export button on this page downloads the underlying data so you can run your own pivot in Excel if you prefer.

 Step 10 — The EMI calculator

-/dashboard/emi is a standalone calculator that takes principal, interest rate, and tenure, and returns the EMI, total interest, and an amortisation schedule month-by-month.
-It's the same math as the home loan EMI math post, wrapped in a form.
-Useful for any "should I take this loan at this rate" question before you sign — quicker than building a spreadsheet, and the amortisation table makes prepayment scenarios visible.
+/dashboard/emi is a standalone calculator.
+Feed it principal, interest rate, and tenure; it returns the EMI, total interest, and a month-by-month amortisation schedule.
+Same math as the home loan EMI math post, wrapped in a form.
+Handy for any "should I take this loan at this rate" question before you sign.
+Quicker than building a spreadsheet, and the amortisation table makes prepayment scenarios visible.

 Step 11 — The tax helper